 When you’re 100% authentic, you’re not looking to gain approval or get someone to accept you (or someone that you’re not).
 You’re not looking to be like someone else or be liked by anyone because you know you are good and acceptable.
 Those who do not like you or accept you for who you are don’t deserve you in their life.

 That seems very hard for those who’ve always lived as a people-pleaser (been there!).
 And it seems to be mean or possibly abusive to those who’ve known the other version of you.
 But becoming a strong woman, with higher standards, protects you from further harm from people who really didn’t care about you in the first place.

 Not blaming others for where your life is.

 As I shared last week, I didn’t feel cared for most of my life, but that is no excuse for my lack of learning to love myself.
 It can seem easy to blame my upbringing, family, and friends, but honestly, the responsibility rests on my shoulders to learn from my own mistakes.
-Instead of learning, I stayed busy “dating”, seeking validation from others, trying to be perfect, help fix others, and thought a (human) man would redeem my story and make everything right in my world.
+Instead of learning, I stayed busy “dating”, seeking validation from others, trying to be perfect, helping fix others, and thought a (human) man would redeem my story and make everything right in my world.

 What a mess that turned out to be!